 Schedule your FREE in-home, no-obligation consultation today!

-There are two purposes for which homeowners install window trim molding.
+There are two purposes for which homeowners install window trim molding in their Toronto residence.
 One is to help create a sophisticated look in the interior and the other is for practical or functional use.
 Window trims can be stained or painted to match your chair rails and the overall interior décor of your home.

 Decorative black window trim or colorful trim boosts curb appeal, functional trim helps cover any gaps between the window frame and drywall.
 You can choose window trim molding from wood, MDF, and PVC.